-ONSHORE PRODUCTION FROM 2026
+ONSHORE PRODUCTION

 In the absence of a defined processing route, the company has made assumptions for the CO2 emissions related to copper ore processing based on public information.
-The CO2 emissions from various copper processing plants in the world have been estimated at a 2.6t CO2/ t Cu produced, with minimum value at 1t CO2/ t Cu produced and maximum 9t CO2/ t Cu produced.
+The CO2 emissions from various copper processing plants in the world have been estimated at a 2.6t CO2/ t Cu produced, with a minimum value of 1t CO2/ t Cu produced and maximum 9t CO2/ t Cu produced.
 CO2 emissions tend to be lower if the ore quality (grade) increases and when renewable energies are available to the mineral processing plants.
-Because the company assumes an ore grade of 6% copper (5 times the ore grade of traditional copper deposits on land) and a mineral processing in Scandinavia where the energy has a relative low CO2 footprint, the company assumed a carbon intensity of 1t CO2/t Cu produced.
+Because the company assumes an ore grade of 5% copper (7 times the ore grade of traditional copper deposits on land) and a mineral processing in Scandinavia where the energy has a relative low CO2 footprint, the company assumed a carbon intensity of 1t CO2/t Cu produced.
 The company's base case accounts for the yearly production of 81,000t Cu which would generate 81,000t CO2.
 The CO2 emissions related to the onshore production are repeated in Table 7.

-1 ENAtion of
+Onshore production - Mineral processing

-1.5Mtpa
+Ore processed 1.5Mtpa

-6% wt.
+Copper grade 6% wt.

-81,000t
+Copper production 81,000t

-1t/t Cu produced
+CO2 intensity 1t/t Cu produced

-Value
+Predicted Emissions Value

-81,000t/year
+CO2 81,000t/year